jdiasn/lidarwind/README.rst

 Documentation
 =============

-The lidarSuit's documentation is available at ADD_URL, and an introductory set of notebooks are available at ADD_URL
+The lidarSuit's documentation is available at https://lidarsuit.readthedocs.io, and an introductory set of notebooks are available at ADD_URL